CAROLINA ARTHRITIS PHYSICIANS

 Mark D. Harris, MD

-Dr. Harris joined Carolina Arthritis in 2004 and is actively involved in multiple clinical research studies as part of the Carolina Arthritis Associates Clinical Research Division, involving all forms of rheumatic diseases with emphasis on Rheumatoid Arthritis and Systemic Lupus Erythematosus.
-As a function of his work in clinical research, Dr. Harris has co-authored several publications covering various areas of Rheumatology.
-Dr. Harris clinical practice covers all areas of Rheumatology with a special interest in Rheumatoid Arthritis, Gout and Systemic Lupus Erythematosus.
+Dr. Harris jointed the practice in 2004 and remains actively involved in multiple clinical research studies as part of the Carolina Arthritis Associates Clinical research division.
+This facet of the practice involves all forms of rheumatic diseases, with emphasis on rheumatoid arthritis and systemic lupus erythematosus.
+In addition to his work in clinical research, Dr. Harris has co-authored several publications covering various areas of rheumatology.
+Dr. Harris’ clinical practice covers all areas of rheumatology with a special interest in rheumatoid arthritis, gout, and systemic lupus erythematosus.

-Dr. Harris was the past president of the North Carolina Rheumatology Association and has served on advisory boards for the Arthritis Foundation and Lupus Foundation of America.
-Dr. Harris is an avid outdoorsman who enjoys spending his leisure time with his wife and their two daughters.
+Dr. Harris has served as the president of the North Carolina Rheumatology Association, and on advisory boards for the Arthritis Foundation and Lupus Foundation of America.
+Dr. Harris is an avid outdoorsman who enjoys spending his leisure time with his wife, two daughters, and two dogs.

-Dr. Borstad was raised in Staples, MN and is a distinguished graduate of the University of Wisconsin-Madison.
+Dr. Borstad was raised in Staples, Minnesota and is a distinguished graduate of the University of Wisconsin-Madison.